FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 A supplier always has both costs and revenues, since it trades energy both with its customers and with external markets.
 Finally, the financial statements show the total profit or loss per asset.

 Statements about flexible schedules
 ----------------------------------
+.. note:: This feature is mocked for now.

 The bottom table lists the effects of flexible schedules for each asset type in the user's portfolio.
 Separate columns are stated for each type of scheduled deviation from the status quo, e.g. curtailment and shifting (see :ref:`opportunity_types`), with relevant total volumes within the selected time window.
 [#f1]_

-Costs and revenues are calculated based on an internal method for profit sharing (TODO: explain).
+Costs and revenues are calculated based on the following internal method for profit sharing:
 Asset owners that follow flexible schedules via the platform will generate revenues.
 Suppliers that follow flexible schedules via the platform will generate both costs and revenues, where the revenues come from interacting with external markets.
 Finally, the financial statements show the total profit or loss per asset.